 W6VIO CONQUERS (?)
-FIELD DAY2-meter antenna
+FIELD DAY

 The 1971 ARRL Field Day exercise is now history.
 W6VIO's participation is also history and, as some participants may point out, something hopefully to learn from.
 As the story unfolded to this reporter, it seemed to be a comedy of errors, but probably not very funny to those involved at the time.